-The USPHS Commissioned Corps Music Ensemble is an all-volunteer group consisting of a Ceremonial Band and a Choral Group.
-The Music Ensemble, known as the “Surgeon General’s Own”, performs at about 25 events each year, including promotions, retirements, and award ceremonies, along with featured concerts.
-Most notably, the Ensemble has performed at every USPHS Scientific and Training Symposium since 2000.
-The musicians and vocalists of the Ensemble are active duty and retired USPHS Officers.
+The USPHS Commissioned Corps Music Ensemble is an all-volunteer group consisting of a Ceremonial Band, a Strings Ensemble and a Choral Ensemble.
+The Music Ensemble, known as the “Surgeon General’s Own”, performs at about 30 events each year, including promotions, retirements, and award ceremonies, in addition to featured concerts.
+Notably, the Ensemble performed at every USPHS Scientific and Training Symposium since 2001.
+Ensemble musicians are active duty USPHS Officers.
 Ensemble membership is voluntary - members rehearse and perform on their own time outside of their assigned duties.

 In 2011, the combined Choral Group and Ceremonial Band performed for the first time at a National Monument when over 100 performers supported by nearly 40 volunteers held a one-hour concert at the National WWII Memorial on the National Mall in Washington DC.
-The Ensemble has been invited back to the Memorial every year, and has performed a free concert there for five summers.
+The Ensemble subsequently performed a free concert there for five summers.

 In spring, 2015, for the first time in its history, the USPHS Music Ensemble performed for the Vice President of United States of America, during the swearing in of VADM Vivek Murthy as the 19th Surgeon General of the United States.
 With Vice President Joseph Biden in attendance, it was a pivotal and proud moment for the all-volunteer musical group.